Why Outside is No Place for a Rabbit

 Photo Credit: MediRabbit-Myiasis (fly-strike) in Rabbits.
 Photo of a Green Bottle Fly, also known as a Blow Fly.

 The best prevention is to keep your rabbit inside away from the radar of most flies.
 Living inside also allows you to ensure your rabbit and their pen stays clean, which will keep flies away.

-However, it must said that this condition also happens with rabbits who live inside, because flies can get in too.
-But, it’s a lot easier to catch if you’re right there with your rabbit and not visiting in a hutch once or twice a day.
+It must said that this condition also happens with rabbits who live inside because flies can get in too.
+However, it’s a lot easier to catch if you’re right there with your rabbit and not visiting to a hutch once or twice a day.

 You want to try to rid the area of things that attract flies.

 Keep everything dry!
 If the litterbox is full of urine and feces, dump it far away from the house and your rabbit.
 If your rabbit has poopy-butt syndrome, do not dip their rear end in a bath to clean it.
 This can take too long to dry can cause the perfect environment in the wet fur.
 Besides, a rabbit with poopy-butt has something else going on and should see a rabbit-savvy vet.
 If you can’t get to the vet asap, in the meantime you can “spot clean”.
 Spot cleaning will still help loosen and remove feces stuck to the hindquarters.

 If you have a long-haired breed such as an Angora or Lionhead, talk to your rabbit-savvy vet to learn how to keep certain areas shaved.
 This will help allow those areas such as their bottoms that see a lot of moisture to stay dry.
 It will also allow you to see the area better and keep an eye out for maggots.